jazzabeanie/pebble-demo/README.md

 - `pebble build`
 - `pebble install --emulator basalt`

 Now press and hold the up button on your keyboard (but not long enough for it to register a long press).
-See the app register 2 button presses.
+See the app register 2 button presses when I would expect only 1.
+Upload the pbw file to a watch and you will see the expected behaviour.